ryan-b-writin/ABCQuest/README.md

 ABCQuest uses your Github account to log you into your ABCQuest user account.

-It was originally intended to check all of your commits since the last login.
-However, due to a problem with nested promises, it instead checks one repository at a time.
-Your user account tracks each of your repositories and the number of commits made to it at last check.
-When you check again, it compares the current number of commits to the last check.
+Click "mine for gold!" after logging in and a prompt will pop up to ask you for the name of a Github repo.
+ABCQuest keeps track of your commits to each repo, and will reward you with gold- up to a total of 30 for a repo- for every commit made since last check.

+As you fight orcs, you will also take damage.
+Click 'Health potion' to restore your HP to full at the cost of 1 GP.
+You will no longer be able to fight orcs if your HP reaches 0.